pareto-xyz/tutela-app/README.md

 We aim to provide consistent updates over time as we improve Tutela.

 - **(11/17)** We posted a pre-beta version of Tutela to the Tornado Cash community for feedback.
 - **(11/23)** We open-sourced the Tutela implementation and will make all future improvements public through pull requests.
-Since 11/17, we increased the number of CEXs for clustering from 171 to 332, and added a list of common addresses that we omit from consideration when classifying deposits.
-Improvements were made to the gas price and synchronous TCash reveals: searching by address will now return TCash specific information in the backend.
+Since 11/17, we increased the number of Centralized Exchange Addresses used in clustering from 171 to 332, and added a list of well-known addresses that we omit from consideration when classifying deposits.
+Improvements were made to the Tcash gas price heuristic and we have added the Tcash synchronous Tx reveal: searching by address will now return TCash specific information for all addresses.
 Several bugfixes were implemented, such as address casing, incorrect deposit names, deposit reuse hyperparameters.

 ## Contributors